Topics on topology and superstring theory: Wilson loop

 linked by the expression:

 Moreover, we have:

 thus we can think $\Hol_{A}(\Gamma)$ as \emph{a section of a line bundle $\Sigma L_{\alpha}$ over $\Sigma U_{\alpha}$} with transition functions $\{h_{\rho\eta}\} \in \check{H}^{1}(\Sigma U_{\alpha}, \underline{S}^{1})$.
-In this way we have a clear meaning for the holonomy: the fact that it is not well-defined as a function doesn't mean that it is not well-defined at all, it is just a section of a line bundle, hence it is naturally different with respect to different charts.
-Under the hypoteses that $\Gamma$ is contanined in $U_{\alpha}$ we have that $V_{\alpha}$ is a global chart for $\Sigma L_{\alpha}$, hence the bundle is trivial: we will see that for generic curves we obtain a non-trivial bundle, but the picture is the same.
+In this way we have a clear meaning for the holonomy: the fact that it is not well-defined as a function does not mean that it is not well-defined at all, it is just a section of a line bundle, hence it is naturally different with respect to different charts.
+Under the hypothesis that $\Gamma$ is contained in $U_{\alpha}$ we have that $V_{\alpha}$ is a global chart for $\Sigma L_{\alpha}$, hence the bundle is trivial: we will see that for generic curves we obtain a non-trivial bundle, but the picture is the same.

 \paragraph{}Let us now suppose that $\mathcal{G}$ is trivial, with a trivialization $\{g_{\alpha\beta}\} \in \check{C}^{1}(\mathfrak{U}, \underline{S}^{1})$.
 Then we have:

 for $h_{\rho}(\gamma) = \exp(\int_{\partial \Gamma} A_{\rho})$.
 Thus, a trivialization of $L$ determines \emph{canonically} a trivialization of $\Sigma L_{\alpha}$: in this way, the section $\Hol_{A}$ becomes a function, in particular: